-During this over current condition, the CS51312 stays off for the time it takes the COMP pin capacitor to discharge to its lower 0.25 V threshold.
+During this over current condition, the CS51313 stays off for the time it takes the COMP pin capacitor to discharge to its lower 0.25 V threshold.
 As soon as the COMP pin reaches 0.25 V, the Fault latch is reset (no overcurrent condition present) and the COMP pin is charged with a 30 μ A current source to a voltage 1.1 V greater than the V{FB} voltage.
-Only at this point the regulator attempts to restart normally by delivering short gate pulses to both FETs.
+Only at this point the regulator attempts to restart normally.
+The CS51313 will operate initially with a duty cycle whose value depends on how low the V{FB} voltage was during the overcurrent condition (whether hiccup mode was due to excessive current or hard short).
 This protection scheme minimizes thermal stress to the regulator components, input power supply, and PC board traces, as the over current condition persists.
 Upon removal of the overload, the fault latch is cleared, allowing normal operation to resume.